Expert

 What property can I buy?

-The announced rules say the fund can support purchases of new-build or existing properties, with a property value of up to £300,000.
+The scheme rules confirm the fund can support purchases of new-build or existing properties, with a property value of up to £300,000.

 How the £10,000 works